 Companies have faced a dazzling range of challenges in the 21st century, including financial and monetary crises, the rise of cybercrime and AI, a pandemic, geopolitical challenges, and the looming threat of climate change.
-The 21st Century Board Leadership Model Masterclass will help directors develop the understanding, outlooks and strategies they need to address known and unknown challenges.
+Creating A Sustainable Mindset, 21st Century leaders in your organisation will help directors develop the understanding, outlooks and strategies they need to address known and unknown challenges.

 “No plan survives first contact with the enemy” applies to business life as much as the military realm.
 Hence boards need to be prepared to act in an agile, innovative fashion in response to challenges.
 “This masterclass is about understanding the disruptions being caused by the climate, biodiversity crisis, health and social crises, geopolitical disruptions and more, and understanding the interconnections,” said Raymond Schadeck, an ILA Certified Director and ex ILA chair.
 “As well as the ‘why’ this course will give ideas of best practices of how business models could transition,” he added.

 “This course features the creation of a strategy template, a unique element,” said Ravi Fernando, a senior chair, board member and CEO, and teacher with the INSEAD Aspiring Directors Programme.
-“The 21st Century Board Leadership Model Masterclass has a dynamic, up-to-the-moment curriculum, which is updated with input of every cohort.”
-This will be the third time the course is run in Luxembourg by ILA.
+“Creating a Sustainable Mindset, 21st Century leaders in your organisation Masterclass has a dynamic, up-to-the-moment curriculum, which is updated with input of every cohort.”

-• The health and social emergency board response strategy
+• The Health and Social Emergency and response strategy

-The course is open to ILA members but also non-members, and gradates include strategy setters and decision makers from the private and public sectors.
-“My main take away from this inspiring masterclass is the effective demonstration that if you as a board member seek to have a practical positive influence on the climate, people and planet, you increase the probability that your company will be prosperous, resilient and sustainable over the long term,” said Eric Magrini, an ILA Certified Independent non-Executive Director.
+The course is open to ILA members but also non-members, and graduates include strategy setters and decision-makers from the private and public sectors.
+“My main take away from this inspiring masterclass is the effective demonstration that if you as a board member seek to have a practical positive influence on the climate, people and planet, you increase the probability that your company will be prosperous, resilient and sustainable over the long term,” said Eric Magrini, an ILA Certified Non-Executive Director.